 The first block is comprised of four contiguous parcels with the oldest structure built more than 67 years ago and the newest structure 30 years ago.
+The four contiguous parcels can be consolidated into one or two projects.
+Only one parcel is less than 0.5 acre.
+Given the existing uses being incompatible with surrounding medium density residential uses, it would be appropriate to pursue projects that recycle the block into residential uses.
 The average FAR in this block is 0.50 when the General Plan allows the FAR at 1.0.
 The average Improvement-to-Land Value ratio is 0.60, indicating mostly these properties have not undergone significant improvements.
 If consolidated, this four-parcel block would total 3.39 acres and can potentially accommodate 122 units.